OuestFrance-Multimedia/libvmod-backend_dyn/README.rst

 ``max_connections`` MUST be an integer.
 By default, there is no upper bound for the connections to a backend.

+``proxy_header`` MUST be 0, 1 or 2.
+If 1 or 2, then that version of
+the PROXY protocol is used with the backend; if 0, then the PROXY protocol is not used.
+Default is 0.

 Examples::

 	if (!backend_dyn.create(name="be", host="myhost.com")) {